coder/coder/docs/admin/templates/managing-templates/devcontainers.md

 By creating unique images per-project, you remove unnecessary dependencies and reduce the workspace size and resource consumption of any given project.
 Full image caching ensures optimal start and stop times.

+## When to use a dev container

+A development container

 ## Coder Envbuilder